 Suitability of Nonvacant Sites: The element must include an analysis demonstrating the potential for redevelopment of nonvacant sites.
 To address this requirement, the element describes in general the existing use of each nonvacant site for example "commercial" or "industrial".
 This alone is not adequate to demonstrate the potential for redevelopment in the planning period.
 The description of existing uses should be sufficiently detailed to facilitate an analysis demonstrating the potential for additional development in the planning period.
 In addition, the element needs to also analyze the extent that existing uses may impede additional residential development.
 For example, the element includes sites identified as warehouse, parking lot, civic, residential, and religious, but no analysis was provided to demonstrate whether these existing uses would impede development of these sites within the planning period.
-The element can summarize past experiences converting existing uses, provide analysis of existing leases or contracts that would perpetuate the existing use or prevent additional residential development and include current information on development trends and market conditions in the City and relate those trends to the sites identified.
+The element can summarize past experiences converting existing uses to higher density residential development, include current market demand for the existing use, provide analysis of existing leases or contracts that would perpetuate the existing use or prevent additional residential development and include current information on development trends and market conditions in the City and relate those trends to the sites identified.
 The element could also consider indicators such as age and condition of the existing structure, expressed developer interest, low improvement to land value ratio, and other factors.